bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/api_integration_tests.md

 image: 'docker.elastic.co/package-registry/package-registry:kibana-testing-1'
 ```

 This image contains the content of `docker.elastic.co/package-registry/package-registry:master` on June 26 2020.
-The image used here should be stable, i.e. using `master` would defeat the purpose of having a stable set of packages to be used in HyperSec Kibana CI.
+The image used here should be stable, i.e. using `master` would defeat the purpose of having a stable set of packages to be used in Kibana CI.

 ### Packages available for testing